Naomy-Langat/sql-data-warehouse-project/README.md

 - **Scope**: Focus on the latest dataset only; historization is not required.
 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

+### BI: Analytics & Reporting (Data Analytics)

+### Objective
+Develop SQL-based analytics to deliver detailed insights into:
+- **Customer Behaviour**
+- **Product Performance**
+- **Sales Trends**

+These insights empower stakeholders with key business metrics, enabling strategic decision-making.

+## License
+This project is licensed under the [MIT License](LICENSE).You are free to use, modify, and share this project with proper attribution.

+## About Me
+Hi there!
+I'm **Naomy Langat**, a Data Engineer passionate about buliding systems that automate data processes and enable us leverage data assets.